sul-dlss/hungry-hungry-hippo/README.md

 #### Change default user role

 You can change your abilities within the app by setting the `ROLES` environment variable.
 By default you will be granted administrative abilities.

-Note that you may need to clear your browser session cookies to pick up the new roles set here, as they may be cached from a previous session.
-If you want to avoid clearing _all_ your cookies, e.g. to prevent logging out of various services, you may be able to clear cookies for specific top-level domains (e.g. stanford.edu) by using your browser's settings (e.g. `Privacy and Security > Cookies and Site Data > Manage Data` in Firefox).
-You may be able to clear specific cookies for specific subdomains (e.g. sdr.stanford.edu) by visiting a page at that subdomain, and using the storage inspector tool in dev tools (e.g.
+(NOTE: you may need to clear your browser session cookies to pick up the new roles, as they may be cached from a previous session.)
-`Web Developer Tools > Storage > Cookies` in Firefox).

 To remove administrative capabilities and view the site as a collection creator: